en

 So far, you’ve probably realized that you can use either form of spelling without causing confusion or misunderstanding.
 However, there are some cases where one spelling may be preferred or required over the other.

-One such case is when using proper nouns or names that are spelled with a specific spelling.
-For example, the bus company called “Greyhound” located in the United States, is always spelled with an “e,” while “Earl Grey” tea is spelled with an “a.”
+One such case is when proper nouns or names are spelled with a specific spelling.
+For example, the bus company called “Greyhound,” located in the United States, is always spelled with an “e,” while “Earl Grey” tea is spelled with an “a.”

 And you certainly can’t change someone’s last name if it’s Grey or Gray.